Concept video

 after effects / indesign / sketch / illustrator

-We decided to explore ideas of identity, privilege, and the other through our dissonant machine.
+This project aimed to explore ideas of identity, privilege, and the Other through a dissonant machine.

 Official refugee screening process.
 Source: worldrelief.org